 If you think that you have a security interest over personal property you need to check whether:

-If these requirements have been satisfied, then you should PROTECT your security interest.
+If these requirements have been satisfied, then you should PERFECT your security interest.

 The most common way to do this will be to register it on the PPSR.
 There are other ways to perfect your security interest, such by possession of the property or by control, however whether these other types of perfection apply will depend on the type of personal property you are dealing with.

-If your security interest arose under a security agreement that was in place prior to 30 January 2012 (a ‘transitional security interest’) , then you have a period of 24 months from this date in which to perfect your interest.
-If you do not take action to perfect your interest within that period, your interest may be deemed inferior to another party’s interests in the property if there is a dispute, or it could be lost completely in the event of the Grantor’s insolvency.
+If your security interest arose under a security agreement that was in place prior to 30 January 2012 (a 'transitional security interest'), then you had a period of 24 months from this date in which to perfect your interest.
+If you did not take action to perfect your interest within that period, your interest may be deemed inferior to another party's interests in the property if there is a dispute, or it could be lost completely in the event of the Grantor's insolvency. _

 The Purchase Money Security Interest (PMSI)